appodeal/appodeal-android-sdk/native/README.md

 > Color should have ColorInt format.
 See [`android.graphics.Color`](https://developer.android.com/reference/android/graphics/Color).

-> You may do the same via your xml markup using attributes `android:textColor` and `android:background`
+> You may do the same via your xml markup using attributes `android:textColor` and `android:background`.

 ## Works with lists

 To use `NativeAd` in `RecyclerView`, you can use the following example:

-1. Create an ListItem entity that will serve to define the `itemViewType` in RecyclerView.ListAdapter
+1. Create an ListItem entity that will serve to define the `itemViewType` in RecyclerView.ListAdapter:

 ```kotlin showLineNumbers
 sealed interface ListItem {